Robo-Meister/ai-context-framework/docs/goal-driven-feedback-loop.md

 - Prioritize tasks by expected impact and effort.
 - Track execution with an event logger to correlate actions with outcomes.

+## 3. Gather Feedback
+- Collect quantitative data such as key metrics, KPIs, and event logs.
+- Capture qualitative input from users, stakeholders, or market trends.
+- Store contextual factors (e.g., seasonality or campaigns) alongside results.

+## 4. Analyze and Reflect
+- Compare collected feedback against the defined objective and metrics.
+- Identify patterns, anomalies, and root causes of success or shortfalls.
+- Use historical context to distinguish action-driven effects from external trends.

+## 5. Adjust and Iterate
+- Refine or reprioritize tactics based on analytical insights.
+- Decide whether to continue, modify, or retire existing approaches.
+- Loop back into planning with updated knowledge and context.

+## 6. Document and Share
+- Record goals, actions, outcomes, and lessons learned.
+- Communicate insights to relevant teams and stakeholders.
+- Maintain an archive to inform future goal-setting and execution.

 ## Roadmap Overview
 1. Clarify the objective.
 2. Plan and execute actions.